GraspR: A Computational Model of Spatial User Preferences for Adaptive Grasp UI Design: Related Work

+User preference in HCI is considered from both formative and summative perspectives.
+Researchers seek to identify design factors that enhance user preference, which is also used as a key criterion for comparing different interface alternatives.
+User preference is known to be influenced by multiple factors such as performance~\cite{nielsen1994measuring}, aesthetic qualities~\cite{tractinsky2000beautiful, koyama2016computational}, and trade-offs of rewards and ease of use~\cite{toomim2011utility}.
+When presented with alternatives, participants inform their preferences not only explicitly but also through non-verbal cues such as facial expressions~\cite{tkalvcivc2019prediction} or EEG signals~\cite{zhang2024identifying}.
+Symbolic elicitation studies have also been considered a method to unveil participants' unconstrained preferences for generating symbol-referent associations in tune with participants' mental models~\cite{vatavu2016between}, which is captured by an agreement coefficient~\cite{vatavu2022clarifying}.

-In decision theory, preference refers to how a rational agent compares a set of options based on expected satisfaction~\cite{steele2015decision}.
-Revealed Preference Theory~\cite{samuelson1938note} states that agents' preferences are better revealed empirically through their choices than by hypothetical preference statements.
+In Decision Theory, preference refers to how a rational agent compares a set of options based on expected satisfaction~\cite{steele2015decision}.
 Preference can be formalized as a binary relation on a set of alternatives defining an order among those options.
-In ordinal preferences, only the rank matters, not the magnitude of the differences between items.
-According to the Utility Representation Theorem~\cite{debreu1954representation}, under reasonable conditions, a preference ordering can be described by a utility function that assigns a numeric value to each option such that preferred options are assigned to greater values, preserving the agent's preference ordering.
+In ordinal preferences, only the rank of the alternatives matters.
+Conversely, cardinal preferences do consider the magnitude of the differences between items.
+Revealed Preference Theory~\cite{samuelson1938note} holds that individual preferences can be inferred from observed choices, without relying on introspective or hypothetical statements about preferences.
+According to the Utility Representation Theorem~\cite{debreu1954representation}, if a preference relation is complete, transitive, and continuous, then there exists a utility function that assigns a real number to each option such that option A is strictly preferred to B if and only if the utility of A is greater than that of B, thus preserving the agent’s preference ordering.
+Informed by these theories, we developed GraspR as a utility function learned from observed participants' choices between alternative single-finger grasp interactions, such that the predicted probability that one option is preferred over another can be interpreted as a cardinal preference.

-User preference concerns HCI from formative and summative perspectives.
-Formatively, researchers aim to identify design factors that contribute to higher user preference.
-Summatively, user preference is used as a criterion to compare alternative interfaces.
-User preference is known to be influenced by multiple factors such as performance~\cite{nielsen1994measuring}, aesthetic qualities~\cite{tractinsky2000beautiful}, and trade-offs of rewards and ease of use~\cite{toomim2011utility}.